Bills fans donate to Andy Dalton's charitable foundation

 "We're appreciative of that.
 Obviously they're helping out a good cause.
 It's been pretty fun to see the reaction we've gotten," Dalton said.

-Many of the foundation's community outreach programs revolve around helping children, especially those with special needs, and their families in the greater Cincinnati area.
+Many of the foundation's community outreach programs revolve around helping children, especially those with special needs, and their families in greater Cincinnati.

 Although it's hard to determine where the idea to donate to the Daltons' foundation started, the idea appeared to gain traction on social media shortly after the Bengals sealed the Bills' playoff fate and continued through Monday afternoon.